We hear it a lot. A company is limping along with a dated or homegrown CRM system.

 Users are not happy with the solution.
-Managers feel their users’ pain and experience their own pain with the current system.
+Managers feel their users’ pain and experience personal pain with the current system.

-How can you sell your CEO on a new CRM system, when your CEO only views it as an expensive technology acquisition?
+How can you sell your CEO on a new CRM system when your CEO only views it as an expensive technology acquisition?